Studies and Training Abroad

 You have a sufficient number of credits, approx. 30 ECTS per term, 60 ECTS per academic year.

-Your exchange has been approved by your department.
+Your exchange has been approved by your study department.
 This refers to the fact that you should discuss your exchange plans with the head of your degree or a person responsible for international affairs in your degree programme.

 Your exchange destination offers studies suitable for your degree programme at a minimum of five credits per exchange month.
 These credits will allow you to progress in your studies at the appropriate rate.